 Additional needs for studying at University

 If you are currently studying a Higher Education course or have applied to go to University and have additional study or support needs, you may be able to get some extra support.
 You do not have to study at Leeds Beckett University to attend our Assessment Centre.

 We provide Study Needs Assessments to assist you in applying for Disabled Students' Allowances.
 We assess potential or current students at any university with a range of disabilities including autism, specific learning difficulties, mental health conditions, long term health conditions and physical conditions.
 Our experienced assessors aim to ensure our assessments are of the highest quality to ensure each individual student has access to appropriate support.

 We are accredited by Disabled Students’ Allowances Quality Assurance Group (DSA-QAG) and a member of the National Network of Assessment Centres (NNAC).

 What is a Study Needs Assessment?

 We have a range of appointments available Monday to Friday all year round, please let us know if you have a preferred day and time.
 Unfortunately we are unable to offer evening and weekend appointments.
 A Study Needs Assessment is a one to one discussion with an Assessor.
 The assessment lasts approximately 2-3 hours.
-During the discussion we will try to find support strategies and reasonable adjustments to enable you to fully participate in University live.
+During the discussion we will try to find support strategies and reasonable adjustments to enable you to fully participate in University life.

 This may include any or all of the following:

-- One to one Study Support such as mentoring
+- One to one Study Support such as mentoring or study skills tuition

 - Specialist software and equipment